Mazen-Hany-Abdelsalam-Hassan/GPT2classifier/README.md

   <p>
     This project was developed for educational purposes and shows how transformer-based models like GPT-2 can be adapted beyond their original use cases.
 It provides a transparent and hands-on understanding of training deep learning models for classification.

+    The version of the package will not affect at all , The code is pure pytorch

   </p>

 </body>